ang-zeyu/infisearch/docs/src/search_configuration.md

 - Query term proximity ranking is disabled
 - The fullscreen version of the user interface is used for `mode='auto'` (see [UI Mode](#ui-mode))

-Overrides and the process of this detection is configurable, and will be covered in subsequent sections.
+Overrides and the process of this detection is configurable, and will be covered in a later section.

 ---